rapidsms/rapidsms.org/README.rst

     ./solr-run.sh

 If you make changes to the `Haystack <http://haystacksearch.org/>`_ indices, you will need to rebuild the Solr schema.
-Due to an existing Haystack issue, there is a helper script to do this as well::
+Due to an existing Haystack `issue <https://github.com/toastdriven/django-haystack/pull/706>`_, there is a helper script to do this as well::

     cd scripts/